Archanam5282/Pneumonia-Detection-from-Chest-X-Rays/README.md

 Pneumonia is an infection that can affect one/both of human lungs.
 It can be triggered by various infectious agents including bacteria, a virus, or even fungi.
 According to WHO, Pneumonia accounts for about 15% of all deaths of children below 5 years, killing approximately 800 thousand children annually.
 The risk of pneumonia is vast for many, especially in developing nations, most prevalent in South Asia and sub-Saharan Africa where millions of people face energy poverty and depend on polluting forms of energy.
 For these populations, accurate and fast diagnosis can save a lot of lives.
 It can guarantee timely access to treatment and save much needed time and money for those already experiencing poverty.
 The diagnosis of pneumonia from chest X-rays is difficult for a lot of reasons:

-1) Pneumonia appears very vaguly in a chest X-ray depending on the stage of the infection
+1) Pneumonia appears very vaguely in a chest X-ray depending on the stage of the infection

 2) Clinicians/ Doctors often have confusion in diagnosing  Pneumonia with other diagnoses such as multiple sclerosis